Drinks in Turkey: 5 Traditional Turkish Drinks You Can’t Miss! 2023

 The first “coffee shop” called Kiva Han was reportedly opened in Constantinople (Istanbul) in the 1470s.

 When you purchase it at a local restaurant, you can order it three ways with regard to sugar.
+Sade = without sugar Orta şekerli = medium sugar Tatlı = sweet

 To make Turkish Coffee, the water, coffee grounds, and any sugar that is desired are brought to a boil in the Cezve.
+It boils until it froths but before it boils over and is then poured into a coffee cup called kahve fincanı.

 Because the coffee grounds are boiled with water and poured directly into the coffee cup, you will have lots of grounds in your coffee.
+As tempting as it may be to drink immediately, let it settle.

 After a few minutes, your coffee grounds will settle to the bottom of your cup and you will be able to enjoy the lovely taste of a strong cup of coffee.

-2. Salep – best Turkish drink during the winter
+2. Salep – best served warm

 Second, on our list is Salep which is a flour made from tubers that come from Orchids.